Vega takes the stylish initial V to the stars.

 In Spanish, Mary is called Nuestra Señora de la Vega – Our Lady of the Meadow.
 A basilica dedicated to Our Lady of the Meadow stands in Rioja, Spain.

-So not only is Vega tied to Nevada’s most scandalous city, it’s a Marian name, too.
+So not only is the baby name Vega tied to Nevada’s hotbed of night life, it’s a Marian name, too.
 How’s that for a split personality?

 It’s popular in Spain, too.
 Singer-songwriter Mercedes Carpio, known professionally as Vega, first hit it big in the early 2000s and might be part of the reason for the name’s rise.